 It won’t be long before we are switching our thermostats to offer us warmer air and make our homes nice and cozy during the colder temps.
-And warmer air can result in drier air that can impact our overall health.
+And warmer air can result in drier air that can affect our overall health.
 You may have never contemplated monitoring humidity levels in your home, or maybe you’re attempting to find just the ideal balance.
 We’ve talked about the benefits of a whole-home humidifier from reducing the chances of getting sick to helping with your skin.
 But how do you know which system is the best for you?

-If you aren’t familiar, a whole-home humidifier utilizes water directly from your water supply and the water panel only needs to be changed a couple times during the heating season.
+If you aren’t familiar, a whole-home humidifier uses water directly from your water supply and the water panel only needs to be changed a couple times during the heating season.
 There are more up-front costs to get started, but there is less maintenance, lower energy costs and mold prevention in the long-run.

-- Budget—There are initial fees when purchasing the humidifier equipment, but it’s important to also acknowledge how much money will go into operation and maintenance.
-There are a variety of models that can help meet the needs in your home while keeping to a budget you are comfortable with.
+- Budget—There are initial costs when purchasing the humidifier equipment, but it’s important to also acknowledge how much money will go into operation and maintenance.
+There are several models that can help meet the needs in your home while keeping to a budget you are comfortable with.

 All homes and families are different.
 Our professionals at Sunbeam Service Experts can give you a home health report to help you select which humidifier is appropriate for your home.
 And our assessment will make sure you are getting the best solution to fit your existing HVAC system.
 We want to make sure you relax during the winter and that you have the support you need to maintain proper indoor air quality.
 You can reach us at 716-427-6807 or check out our online scheduler to make an appointment.